For rustic camping in a beautiful setting, head to Descanso Bay Regional Park on Gabriola Island.

 Don’t have your own kayak?
 Head out on a guided tour right from the campground!

-From June 30th – Sep 3rd (2018) guided tours and kids kayaking camps are offered out of Descanso Bay Regional Park.
+From June 29th – August 18 (2020) guided tours for both kids and adults are offered out of Descanso Bay Regional Park every Monday and Tuesday.

 - No experience necessary

 - You MUST pre-register at least 5 days in advance!

 - Cancelled if the wind is +20 knots.

 - Cost is $40 per day / per person